open-orchestra/open-orchestra-docs/en/key_concepts.rst

  * open-orchestra-display-bundle contains all the block display strategies for the Front Office.
  * open-orchestra-model-interface is a full description of the model classes used by other bundles.
  * open-orchestra-model-bundle contains the database access logic (doctrinemongodb).
- * open-orchestra-media-bundle contains the media functionnalities.
+ * open-orchestra-media-bundle contains the media functionalities.
  * open-orchestra-user-bundle groups all user logic.

 In order to use another database system one should had a new bundle which classes will implement